IV Sedation Near You

 Even those who are not usually afraid of visiting the dentist can feel some anxiety when they have to undergo specific procedures.
 Wisdom tooth extractions, root canal therapy, and other more complicated procedures are treatments that anyone would be stressed and worried about.
-IV sedation can be the solution for all these fears.
+We provide IV sedation near you to eliminate all of these fears.

 What Is IV Sedation?

 IV sedation is a way to deliver sedatives through intravenous means.
 It’s sometimes even referred to as intravenous conscious sedation.
 When you receive IV sedation for a dental procedure, your dentist will use a fine, thin needle to insert a tube into your vein.
 This is located on your arm or the back of your hand.
 The needle will then be withdrawn, leaving the tube in place.
 The sedatives are then pumped through the tube into your bloodstream.
 Once the sedatives get into your bloodstream and start to take effect, you’ll begin to feel light-headed, but not uncomfortably so.

 We provide IV sedation in NW Calgary, AB T3B 5V4 to help you become incredibly relaxed, not unconscious.
 You will still be awake for your procedure, hence why it’s often called conscious sedation.
 This allows you to still follow directions provided by your dentist and respond whenever you are asked a question.
 However, the sedation is likely to cause you to forget most of the procedure.
 At Valley Ridge Dental, you can receive IV sedation near you for dental procedures.

 What Should You Expect After the Procedure?